-A Risk Assessment is a thorough look at your workplace to identify the items, situations, processes, etc. that may cause harm, particularly to people and/or data.
-After identification is made, analyzation and evaluation takes place to see how likely and severe the risk is.
-When this determination is made, we will generate a “Mitigation Plan” to decide what measures should be in place to effectively eliminate or control the harm from happening.
+A Risk Assessment is a thorough look at your workplace to identify the items, situations, processes, etc. that may cause harm.
+This includes to people and/or data.
+After identification is made, analyzation and evaluation takes place.
+This is to see how likely and severe the risk is.
+When this determination is made, we will generate a “Mitigation Plan” to decide what measures should be in place.
+This allows to effectively eliminate or control the harm from happening.

 Why is a Risk Assessment important?

-Warning: IT Factor has noted that there are some companies that have been performing Risk Assessments in the El Paso area where companies are given a single page document with checkmarks on them stating everything has passed the assessment.
-This is not a valid risk assessment as a risk assessment should include all documentation and equals out to about 30 pages of information.
+Warning: IT Factor has noted that there are some companies that have been performing Risk Assessments in the El Paso area.
+These companies are given a single page document with checkmarks on them stating everything has passed the assessment.
+This is not a valid assessment as an assessment should include all documentation and equals out to about 30 pages of information.

 Why Choose Us?